yond5413/resnet-18/ReadMe.md

-    --data_path (default ./data) (str) specfies the irectory dataset will be downloaded --opt (default sgd) (str) provides option to choose optimizer among SGD, Nesterov, ADAM, Adagrad, adadelta --c7 (default False) (bool) runs resnet-18 without batchnormalization when set to True
+    --data_path (default ./data) (str) specfies the irectory dataset will be downloaded --opt (default sgd) (str) provides option to choose optimizer among SGD, Nesterov, ADAM, Adagrad, adadelta --c7 (default False) (bool) runs resnet-18 without batchnormalization when set to True Finally the ploting.py is just for the figure in my report.